apache/trafficserver/doc/reference/api/TSTypes.en.rst

    An opaque type that represents a Traffic Server :term:`session`.

+.. type:: TSHttpStatus

+   This set of enums represents possible return values from :func:`TSHttpHdrStatusGet`, which retrieves the status code from an HTTP response header (:func:`TSHttpHdrStatusGet` retrieves status codes only from headers of type :data:`TS_HTTP_TYPE_RESPONSE`).

+   You can also set the :type:`TSHttpStatus` of a response header using :func:`TSHttpHdrStatusSet`.

 .. type:: TSHttpTxn

    An opaque type that represents a Traffic Server HTTP :term:`transaction`.

+.. type:: TSHttpType

+   This set of enums represents the possible HTTP types that can be assigned to an HTTP header.

+   When a header is created with :func:`TSHttpHdrCreate`, it is automatically assigned a type of :data:`TS_HTTP_TYPE_UNKNOWN`.
+You can modify the HTTP type ONCE after it the header is created, using :func:`TSHttpHdrTypeSet`.
+After setting the HTTP type once, you cannot set it again.
+Use :func:`TSHttpHdrTypeGet` to obtain the :type:`TSHttpType` of an HTTP header.

 .. type:: TSIOBuffer

+.. type:: TSIOBufferBlock

 .. type:: TSIOBufferReader